Helper methods (utils, tools, sleep)

 this.isContextAlive()

-This method is necessary for long-lived threads that process requests in a loop, allowing them to terminate correctly when the job is stopped or removed
+This method is necessary for long-lived threads that process queries in a loop, allowing for correct termination when a task is stopped or deleted

 while (this.isContextAlive()) {